ef-labs/when.java/README.md

 When.java is a Java implementation of the [CommonJS](http://wiki.commonjs.org/wiki/Promises) [Promises/A](http://wiki.commonjs.org/wiki/Promises/A) specification.

-It is a port of the [cujojs/when](https://github.com/cujojs/when) v1.8.1 by Brian Cavalier and John Hann.
+It is a port of [cujojs/when](https://github.com/cujojs/when) v2.8.0 by Brian Cavalier and John Hann.

 Getting started